Why do we collect information about you?

 How your records are stored

-Our practice uses an electronic clinical records programme called XXX which is where all of your information will be stored unless we hold paper records about you which will remain on paper.
+Our practice uses an electronic clinical records programme called SystmOne which is where all of your information will be stored unless we hold paper records about you which will remain on paper.
 Because other GP’s in too it means we can share information electronically and securely about your care to support you more effectively.
 Other services that use SystmOne will ask your permission to see your information when they first see you.

 Access to your health information